Skip to main content

 \(\dfrac{1}{24}\:\dfrac{q}{\epsilon_0}\text{.}\)

-Since the charge is at one corner of the cube, we do not have a symmetry like the one we had when the charge was located at the center of the cube in Problem 30.6.18.
+Since the charge is at one corner of the cube, we do not have a symmetry like the one we had when the charge was located at the center of the cube in Exercise 30.6.18.

 However, we can imagine adding seven more cubes to form a larger cube of side \(2a\) so that the charge now sits at the center of the larger cube.
 According to Gauss’s law, the electric flux trough the surface of the larger cube will be